aurelia/aurelia/docs/user-docs/router-lite/router-configuration.md

 ## Enable or disable the usage of the `href` custom attribute using `useHref`

-The `useHref` configuration setting is something that all developers working with routing in Aurelia need to be aware of.
 By default, the router will allow you to use both `href` as well as `load` for specifying routes.

-Where this can get you into trouble is external links, mailto links and other types of links that do not route.
+Where this can get you into trouble is external links, `mailto:` links and other types of links that do not route.
 A simple example looks like this:

 ```html
 <a href="mailto:myemail@gmail.com">Email Me</a>
 ```

-This seemingly innocent and common scenario by default will trigger the router and will cause an error in the console.
+This seemingly innocent and common scenario by default will trigger the router and will cause an error.

 You have two options when it comes to working with external links.
-You can specify the link as external using the `external` attribute.
+You can specify the link as external using the [`external` attribute](./navigating.md#bypassing-the-href-custom-attribute).

 ```html
 <a href="mailto:myemail@gmail.com" external>Email Me</a>